Abhijeet-Gautam5702/auth-flow/README.md

-# Auth Flow
+# Auth Wave

-A one-stop solution for all your authentication needs.
+A simple, intuitive and open-source solution to all your authentication needs.

 ## Installation